 8 Incredible Places to Film a Western in New York

-A massive horse ranch with plenty of riding areas, there’s a lot more to this space that a single space can capture.
+A massive horse ranch with plenty of riding areas, there’s a lot more to this space that a single frame can capture.
 The ranch by itself has 2 fenced riding areas, one outdoor and one closed, allowing you all kinds of control over the light.
 In adding to the riding areas, there’s also a reception and an entire row of stables.
 But the magic of this property is in the immediate surroundings.
-Located in a wildlife preserve with over 400 acres of trails, and 3 miles of beachfront riding property.
+Located in a wildlife preserve with over 400 acres of trails, and 3 miles of beachfront riding property, this is a great space for a Western.
 This kind of backdrop diversity really makes it seem like you’re in different places without having to travel too much.
 Perfect if you’re looking to film or shoot with different visual tones!